-Using the same hardware except for Motherboard/CPU, my total system power consumption without a video card installed (using onboard integrated graphics only) at idle is:
+Using the same hardware except for Motherboard/CPU, my total idle system power consumption without a video card installed (using onboard integrated graphics only) is:

 - 11 watts: Intel i3-10320 on a cheap Gigabyte H470

 - 27 watts: AMD Ryzen 5600G on a higher end Gigabyte B550

 - 19 watts: Intel i5-12400 on a mid-range MSI B660

 Not bad, right?
 Your A/C probably wouldn’t even notice one of these machines running 24/7 in the summer.
 Incidentally, this includes 2 NVMe drives and 2x16GB DDR4 memory, using an extremely efficient Corsair SF 450W Platinum power supply.

 …add an AMD Radeon RX 5600XT video card though, and watch the power consumption skyrocket.

 Here are some wattages with and without the Radeon 5600XT installed, with monitors plugged into either the iGPU, dGPU, or both.
 Power consumption is on the desktop at idle.